Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Related Work

-The distributional RL method, in which one models the distribution over returns, whose expectation is the value function, was recently introduced by \citet{bellemare2017C51}.
+The distributional RL, in which one models the distribution over returns, whose expectation is the value function, was recently introduced by Bellemare \emph{et al.} \cite{bellemare2017C51}.
 They proposed a distributional RL algorithm, called C51, which achieved great performance improvements on many Atari 2600 benchmarks.
 Since then, many distributional RL algorithms and their inherent analyses have appeared in literature \cite{dabney2018quantileregre,davney2018quantilenet,rowland2018distributional_ana,lyle2019comparative_dstributional}.
-Like DQN, these works can only handle discrete and low-dimensional action spaces, as they select actions according to their Q-networks. \citet{barth-maron2018D4PG} combined the distributional return function within an actor-critic framework for policy learning in continuous control setting domain, and proposed the Distributed Distributional Deep Deterministic Policy Gradient (D4PG) algorithm.
-Inspired by these distributional RL researches, \citet{dabney2020dopamine-basedRL} found that the brain represents possible future rewards not as a single mean, but instead as a probability distribution through mouse experiments.
-Existing distributional RL algorithms usually learn discrete value distribution because it is computationally friendly.
-However, this poses a problem: we need to divide the value function into multiple discrete intervals in advance.
+Like DQN, these works can only handle discrete and low-dimensional action spaces, as they select actions according to their Q-networks.
+Barth-Maron \emph{et al.} (2018) combined the distributional return function within an actor-critic framework for policy learning in continuous control setting domains, and proposed the Distributed Distributional Deep Deterministic Policy Gradient algorithm (D4PG) \cite{barth-maron2018D4PG}.
+Inspired by these distributional RL researches, Dabney \emph{et al.} (2020) found that the brain represents possible future rewards not as a single mean, but instead as a probability distribution through mouse experiments \cite{dabney2020dopamine-basedRL}.
+Existing distributional RL algorithms usually learn a discrete return distribution because it is computationally friendly.
+However, this poses a problem: we need to divide the return distribution into multiple discrete intervals in advance.
 This is inconvenient because different tasks usually require different division numbers and intervals.
 In addition, the role of distributional return function in solving overestimations was barely discussed before.